LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Method

 \subsection{Architecture Overview}

 Our objective is to train a neural network of the form: $f_{\theta}(y;l_r,e_r):\mathbb{R}^d\rightarrow[0,1]^L$, where $d$ is the dimensionality of the species feature vector. $f_\theta$ is composed of three modules: 1) a location encoder network $f_\alpha$, 2) a species encoder network $g_\beta$, and 3) a multi-label classifier $h_\gamma$.
 See Figure~\ref{fig:arch} for a high-level architecture diagram.
-The network $f_\alpha$ consists of convolutional feature extractors and the Spherical Fourier Neural Operator (SFNO)~\cite{bonev2023spherical} blocks that take as input the fixed parameters: $l_r$ and $e_r$.
-The location vectors are used as learnable positional encodings for the SFNO blocks.
-The species encoder $g_\beta$ takes as input the text descriptions corresponding to a particular species of class $y$.
+The location encoder network $f_\alpha$ consists of convolutional feature extractors and the Spherical Fourier Neural Operator (SFNO)~\cite{bonev2023spherical} blocks that take as input the fixed parameters: $l_r$ and $e_r$.
+The network processes the global environmental covariates ($e_r$) to extract feature maps that represent the geography of a region.
+To incorporate geographic location-based features, we use $\sin$-$\cos$ location encodings ($l_r$) as learnable positional encodings for the SFNO blocks.
+The species encoder $g_\beta$ is a large language model that takes as input the text descriptions corresponding to a particular species of class $y$.
+This allows for a flexible representation of species-specific features in the form of natural language.
 The multi-label classifier $h_\gamma$ consists of a cross-attention network that fuses features from the SFNO and text encoder and performs multi-label classification using a linear layer.
 We call our model Language-Driven Species Distribution Model (LD-SDM).

-\subsection{Species-specific embeddings}
+\subsection{Species-Specific Embeddings}

+One of the novel contributions of this paper is incorporating natural language descriptions of species for SDM.
 Many popular crowdsourcing science platforms, such as iNaturalist~\cite{van2018inaturalist}, contain not just occurrence records, but also valuable species-specific information.
 This information may include the complete taxonomic hierarchy of each species (such as class, order, family, etc.) or the IUCN red list category (such as endangered, near threatened, etc.).
 While often ignored, this fine-grained information could be incorporated to enhance the performance and interpretability of SDMs.
 In this work, we incorporate the taxonomic hierarchy of species into our SDM in the form of text.
-Each species is uniquely identified by its taxonomic classification ranks, which are represented as key-value pairs.
-For instance, a key-value pair that represents the \emph{wild duck} is shown below:\\
+Each species is uniquely identified by its taxonomic classification ranks, which can be represented as key-value pairs.
+For instance, the key-value pairs that represent the \emph{wild duck} are defined as: t = \{\textbf{class}:\:\emph{Aves}, \textbf{order}:\:\emph{Anseriformes}, \textbf{family}:\:\emph{Anatidae}, \textbf{genus}: \:\emph{Anas}, \textbf{species}:\:\emph{Anas platyrhynchos}\}.